SoundaryaMiranam/Man-vs-Coronavirus/README.md

 # Data source
 Data is in CSV format and is updated daily.The data is hosted by the team at <a href="https://github.com/CSSEGISandData">Johns Hopkins University Center for Systems Science and Engineering (CSSE)</a> who have been doing a great job by collating data from around the world.There are three files that contain Total Confirmed Cases, Deaths and Recoveries.
 # Overview
-I have tried to understand and visualize the spread of Covid-19 using different ploting techniques Pandas, Numpy, matplotlib, seaborn and Plotly.
+I have tried to understand and visualize the spread of Covid-19 using different python libraries which are used in exploratory data analysis  NumPy, Pandas, Matplotlib, Seaborn, and Plotly.

 Let's Look at Some Important and Interesting Points Regarding Corona: